 Consider this, when we overdo anything, we tend to get fed up.
 It’s as simple as that.

-If you eat your favorite dish 4 times a day for 30 days, you will hate it at one point, won’t you?
+If you eat your favorite food 7 times a day for 30 days, you will hate it at one point, won’t you?

 A similar thing happens when we get too centered on a particular person/relation and spend too much of our mental, emotional, and physical energy towards them.